fieldtrip/website/development/project/femfuns.md

 {% include image src="/assets/img/development/project/femfuns/sphere_elecs_paraview.png" width="500" %}

 Currently volumes and surfaces are not combined in FieldTrip mesh structures.
-This is being integrated at this moment.
-(NOT UNDERSTOOD) For now, a FieldTrip mesh structure is created separately including both volume and surface information:
+This is a work in progress.
+For now, a FieldTrip mesh structure is created separately including both volume and surface information:

     %Construct the FT mesh structure
     mesh.unit = 'cm';